With experience across a variety of clean energy industries, our board members help us pave the way toward decarbonization.

 Jimmy Jia

-Board Vice Chair, Managing Partner, The Jia Group
+Board Chair, Managing Partner, The Jia Group

 Jimmy Jia works in strategy and innovation to help organizations improve capital deployment decisions that strengthen climate resiliency and adaptation.
 He is a member of the Oxford Sustainable Finance Programme, an adjunct faculty member at Presidio Graduate School and a visiting scholar at the George Washington University.
 He has published two books, authored numerous articles and is a frequent speaker on energy futurism.